FuelLabs/fuels-ts/apps/docs/src/guide/providers/querying-the-chain.md

 Let's look at a few examples below.

+## Get the Base Asset ID

+The base asset is the underlying asset used to perform any transaction on a chain.
+This should be fetched from a provider to then be used in transactions.

+<<< @/../../docs-snippets/src/guide/provider/provider.test.ts#provider-getBaseAssetId{ts:line-numbers}

 ## Get all coins from an address

 This method returns all coins (of an optional given asset ID) from a wallet, including spent ones.